unikraft/catalog-core/c-hello/README.md

 ```console
 test -d ../repos/unikraft || git clone https://github.com/unikraft/unikraft ../repos/unikraft
 ```
-If you want use a custom variant of the repository (e.g. apply your own patch, make modifications), update it accordingly in th `../repos/` directory.
+If you want use a custom variant of the repository (e.g. apply your own patch, make modifications), update it accordingly in the `../repos/` directory.

 ## Clean